What is an Ecommerce business?

 Two-step verification is not a new concept.
 This security process requires your password and username and also additional information.

-The two-step verification will require you to add verification code apart from the correct password.
-The verification is generated via the app or a text message is sent to you to your phone.
+The two-step verification will require you to add a verification code apart from the correct password.
+Then, the verification is generated via the app, or a text message is sent to you on your phone.

-Your login is authenticated only if both are correct that is your password and the verification code.
+Your login is authenticated if both are correct; that is your password and the verification code.